 One of the main goals of the air shower measurement is to determine the energy spectrum of the cosmic rays.
 Due to uncertainties in the hadronic interactions and the large fluctuations in the shower size, this determination of energy and mass is rather challenging.
-In the KASCADE detector array we measured the electromagnetic and muonic components of air showers separately.
-In GRANDE the number of muons is derived from the KASCADE array by means of a LECF (lateral energy correction function) extrapolated to GRANDE distances.
-By subtracting this from the function of the charged particles measured by GRANDE, we obtain values for the electromagnetic component in GRANDE.
+In KASCADE, we measure the electromagnetic and muonic components of air showers separately.
 By using both observables, we perform a transformation matrix in order to convert the number of electrons and muons to the energy of primary particles taking into account the angle of incidence.
 The parameters of the formula of the energy estimator are derived from extensive air shower simulations.